SciNim/fmu.nim/README.md

 At the end of `model2` there are plenty of includes.
 They implement the interface required by FMU.
 They depend on the functions that will go within `body`.

+# Simulation sequence for a Model Exchange
+## Instantiation
+The first step is to instantiate the FMU within the simulation environment.
+This involves loading the FMU file and initializing its internal data structures.

+## Initialization
+After instantiation, the FMU needs to be initialized before the simulation begins.
+The simulation environment calls the FMU's initialization function, passing the necessary inputs, such as start time, stop time, and initial values for the model variables.
+The FMU sets up its internal state and prepares for simulation.

+- `fmi2Instantiate`: This function creates an instance of the FMU and returns a handle that can be used to access the FMU's functions and data.
+- `fmi2SetupExperiment`: This function sets up the initial experiment conditions, such as the start time and stop time of the simulation.
+- `fmi2EnterInitializationMode`: This function puts the FMU into initialization mode, allowing it to perform any necessary initialization tasks.
+- `fmi2ExitInitializationMode``: This function takes the FMU out of initialization mode and puts it into continuous-time mode, allowing it to start the simulation.

+## Simulation Loop
+The simulation loop is the core part of the calling sequences.
+It typically involves the following steps:

+a.
+Set Inputs: The simulation environment sets the input values for the FMU.
+These inputs can include control signals, parameters, or any other data required by the model.

+b.
+Communication Step: The simulation environment calls the FMU's communication step function.
+This function typically performs any necessary pre-processing steps, such as updating internal states, performing calculations, or applying inputs.

+c.
+Solve Step: The simulation environment calls the FMU's solve step function.
+This function performs the actual simulation step, where the model equations are solved and the outputs are computed based on the current inputs and internal states.
+The solve step function may use numerical integration techniques or other algorithms to advance the simulation time.

+d.
+Get Outputs: After the solve step, the simulation environment retrieves the output values from the FMU.
+These outputs represent the computed results of the simulation step.

+e.
+Time Advancement: The simulation environment updates the simulation time based on the desired time step and proceeds to the next iteration of the simulation loop.

+- `fmi2DoStep`: This function performs a single step of the simulation.
+It takes the current simulation time and step size as input, and returns the next simulation time and a status flag indicating whether the simulation should continue or stop.

+## Termination
+The simulation loop continues until the stop time is reached or a termination condition is met.
+At this point, the simulation is complete, and the FMU can be terminated.

+- `fmi2Terminate`: This function terminates the simulation and cleans up any resources used by the FMU.

 # Interesting projects
 - [Awesome FMI](https://github.com/traversaro/awesome-fmi)